• Skip to main content

 Stick with me on this one.
 I don’t know about you, but I am pretty organized and like to have everything together.
 Plus I’m a bit of a worrier.
 Actually, I like to think of it as hope for the best, but plan for the worst.

-I’ve been trying to figure out a system to keep track of all my business “things” so that my husband would know what to do if something ever happened to me where I couldn’t work on my TpT store/business or passed away.
+I’ve been trying to figure out a system to keep track of all my business “things” so my family would know what to do if something ever happened to me where I couldn’t work on my TpT store/business or passed away.

 In 2019 I came across this “In Case of Emergency” Binder, and I had to grab it.
 There is SO MUCH in this binder – personal information, basics for kiddos so their lives can remain as normal as possible, financial information, burial wishes, investments, what we hope to be done with life insurance money, medical info, pages for our pets, and much more.
 But she also included pages on what to do with your online business!